colinh80/portfolio/README.md

 #### Summary

-This is an extension of my 'Data Cleaning in SQL' project where I use Tableau Public to visualize a number of views over four dashboards.
-This will link to my Tableau profile where I have saved the dashboards related to the project.
+Extension of 'Data Cleaning in SQL' using Tableau to visualize views.

 * geographical heat map
 * correlation plots